top of page

 Let’s break it down in human terms — no jargon, no theory overload.
 Just simple stories and everyday logic.

-🔍 Why We Need Different Lenses for Different Problems
+🔍 Understanding the Need for Different Lenses

 Imagine you’re trying to fix a problem at work: